MikePavliuk/SQL-Group-Task/README.md

 2. Create queries (at least 40) that include aggregate functions, columns renaming, data grouping, tables merging, data updating and deleting.
 3. The results of the work should be presented in the form of a report.
 ## Usage and contributing
-ER-diagram is [here](https://drive.google.com/file/d/12EhidmCKeefwBjqc7CAwBw7z0ZN5nqNd/view?usp=sharing).
+The ER-diagram is available [here](https://drive.google.com/file/d/12EhidmCKeefwBjqc7CAwBw7z0ZN5nqNd/view?usp=sharing).
 In fact, this repo should be read-only, but pull requests are welcome.
 For major changes or occurring problems, please open an issue first to discuss what problems or suggestions you have.
 ## P.S.
 All occurring problems were sorted out together with Mykhailo and with the small help of our supervisor.